jeffThompson/CreativeProgramming2/Resources/CreatingGithubRepositories.md

 Optionally, you may want to include:

 * Link to a video of the piece running and/or more images
-* A license for your project (Github lets you create them in the app!)
+* A license for your project (Github lets you add them when creating your repo!)
-* Tutorial (in the `README` or a separate file) explaining how to install and run the piece and/or how it works
+* Tutorial explaining how to install and run the piece and/or how it works (in the `README` or a separate file)
 * Citations to projects that inspired yours, code or tutorials that you used, etc

 ***